EVERSE-ResearchSoftware/EVERSE-ResearchSoftware.github.io/content/privacy/index.md

 ---

 EVERSE will collect anonymised user data that helps us to monitor the effectiveness of our website.
-No personally identifiable information is recorded and no cookies are set in your browser session.
+No personally identifiable information is recorded, even if cookies are set in your browser session.